Gospel: Luke 1:39-45

 1:42 "Blessed . . . blessed" is literally "well spoken of."
 The person pronouncing the blessing was God, not Elizabeth.
 Her shout of greeting was prophetic.
 It revealed the stature of Mary and her son.
 It was not a prayer of blessing upon Mary.

 1:43 "From where (was) this (encounter) to me" is loosely "why have I been honored..."
 In a society that measured honor by age, the reversal (the older was honored by the younger) could only come from God.
-(The technique turning social norms upside-down was typical of Luke.)
+(The technique of turning social norms upside-down was typical of Luke.)

-1:45 "Happy" is sometimes translated "blessed."
+1:45 "Happy" is sometimes translated as "blessed."
 Unlike the prophecy of 1:42, this sentence is phrased in the same way as a Beatitude.
 In other words, Elizabeth stated the source of Mary's happiness was her faith.

 Luke used an insignificant meeting between two pregnant women in order to connect to two of the most important movements in first century Judaism: the followers of John the Baptist and the disciples of Jesus.